 For most of us, the weekend comes to liberate us from our super-fast paced lifestyles.
 Besides offering an excellent opportunity to relax and refill our batteries, weekends are also great to take stock of things could do with fixing or improving in your house.
-Here are some quick projects you could throw yourself into that will make a big difference to your home.
+Here are some quick projects and fixes you could throw yourself into that will make a big difference to your home.

 It’s very common for doors to get into poor condition very quickly.
 They can be afflicted by anything from faulty or squeaky hinges to damage caused by constant opening and closing.
 Not to mention bashing and banging caused by strong drafts or children playing rough games.